hackohio/dataio/README.md

 # Data I/O Website
 ![Deployment Status](https://github.com/hackohio/dataio/workflows/Dataio-site%20S3%20Deployment/badge.svg)
-Welcome to the official website for High School I/O, an annual high school hackathon hosted by OHI/O.
+Welcome to the official website for Data I/O!

 # How to contribute to the website
 - You may want to run a local testing server if you're working with absolute paths or page builders.